Used correctly, images can be used to help a website’s SEO influence.

 - Using WordPress blocks, once you click on the image block you will see a field for the ALT tag on the right-hand side of the page.

 - Click the block tab, then click image settings.

 - Type your key phrase here for good image SEO.
-It’s a personal preference whether to use capitals for title case or lowercase, sentence case.
+It’s a personal preference whether to use capitals for title cases or lowercase, sentence cases.

 WordPress image captions for SEO

 Image captions are said to also strengthen search engine rank.